How to Become a Forensic Scientist in 5 Steps

 Your leading job prospects are with city, county and state crime labs.
 Federal law enforcement agencies are the next largest employer of forensic scientists.
 You could also become an independent consultant or consider seeking positions with coroners' offices or medical labs.

-The U.S. Bureau of Labor Statistics (BLS) reported that forensic science technicians held 12,900 jobs in 2012 (www.bls.gov).
-Employment was projected to increase 6% from 2012-2022, which is slower than average for all occupations.
-This is due to improvements in the technology that is used to examine forensic evidence.
-The median salary of a forensic science technician in May 2014 was $55,360.
+The U.S. Bureau of Labor Statistics (BLS) reported that forensic science technicians held 17,200 jobs in the U.S. in 2020.
+Employment is projected to increase by 16% from 2020-2030, which is much faster than average for all occupations.
+This is due to improvements in the technology that is used to examine forensic evidence, making forensic science more accessible than ever before and more commonly used in crime investigation.
+The median salary of a forensic science technician in May 2020 was $60,590.

 Step 5: Consider Certification

-The International Association for Identification offers eight certification types, including crime scene, forensic photography, forensic video, footwear and bloodstain pattern examiner certification (wwwtheiai.org).
+The International Association for Identification offers eight certification types, including crime scene, forensic photography, forensic video, footwear, and bloodstain pattern examiner certification.
 Each certification has distinct training requirements and its own exam; most require several hundred hours of training in forensic science, as well as some job experience and/or a professional portfolio.